Towards standardizing Korean Grammatical Error Correction: Datasets and Annotation: Experiments

 Our primary aim is to build a first strong baseline model on Korean GEC.
-Therefore, we compare our methods with a commercial, well-known Korean GEC statistical system called Hanspell\footnote{\url{https://github.com/9beach/hanspell}}.
-(Note that Hanspell is a completely different system from \textit{Hunspell}\footnote{https://github.com/hunspell/hunspell}, a spellchecker).
-It is developed by the Pusan University since 1992 and it widely used in Korea since it is free and easily accessible through the web\footnote{\url{https://speller.cs.pusan.ac.kr/}}.
+Therefore, we compare our methods with a commercial, well-known Korean GEC statistical system called Hanspell.\footnote{\url{https://github.com/9beach/hanspell}} (Note that Hanspell is a completely different system from \textit{Hunspell}.\footnote{\url{https://github.com/hunspell/hunspell}} a spellchecker) It is developed by the Pusan University since 1992 and it widely used in Korea since it is free and easily accessible through the web.\footnote{\url{https://speller.cs.pusan.ac.kr/}}